Consent is at the forefront of many conversations about relationships, sex—and now, porn.

 Countless others have had intimate images of them shared on porn sites without their consent.
 Many are not even aware that images of them have been recorded, let alone shared.
 In fact, research indicates that “hidden cam” videos are a common theme on porn sites, often exploiting real victims who had no idea they were being filmed or photographed.

 Where consent gets muddled

-Don’t mistake what we’re saying—there are videos that are produced consensually (though that doesn’t make them safe to consume).
+Don’t mistake what we’re saying—there are videos that are produced consensually (though that doesn’t make them safe or healthy to consume).
 But as consumers, how do you confirm that?
 How do you really know for absolute certain?

 Porn sites feature fantasies and fetishes where consent cannot be confirmed.
 For example, sex with someone who is unconscious or sleeping—which is, by definition, rape.
 Or worse, gang rapes, sexual assault, or any act involving teens.
 And even if the performers did consent to acting out a scripted assault or rape scene, what message is that sending to the consumer, who is often less than 17 years old?
 That it’s acceptable to be aroused by someone else’s violation?

 The reality of the industry today is that many performers are forced into having sex on camera because they have been threatened, or they’ve been intimidated and coerced into saying yes.
 And again, this also happens in mainstream porn.

 Consent is not optional

 So, how do you know for sure the porn you’re watching is consensual?
 Well, the fact is, you can’t.